A visit to the United States, the third largest country in the world, offers a lot of experiences and unforgettable opportunities for backpackers.

 The Big Apple, the city that never sleeps is a marvel to behold with its towering skyscrapers, colorful locals, and fantastic food.

-Backpackers will feel right at home amongst the city’s diverse population.
+Backpackers will feel right at home among the city’s diverse population.

 From Highline Park to Brooklyn, New York is home to a host of free activities so backpackers can experience a lot of the city while spending very little on sightseeing.